rishabhsaha/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 - It's possible that an OS security patch applied as part of a node image upgrade will install a later version of the kernel than creating a new cluster.
 - You can use the [Agent Pools - Get Upgrade Profile](/rest/api/aks/agentpools/getupgradeprofile) API to determine the latest node image version.
 - Node pool scale up uses the model associated with the virtual machine scale set at creation.
 OS kernels upgrade when security patches are applied and the nodes reboot.
-- Cluster auto upgrade is in preview.
+- You can enroll in an upgrade channel using the Cluster auto upgrade feature.
 For more information, see [Set auto-upgrade channel](/azure/aks/upgrade-cluster#set-auto-upgrade-channel).
 - Node image auto upgrade is in development.
 For more information, see [Automatic Node Image Upgrade for node versions](https://github.com/Azure/AKS/issues/1486).

 ## See also